- ⏱ Estimated Time: 25 minutes reading + 20 minutes practice = 45 minutes total

 E |--------------------------|

 Read it left to right.
 The 0 means open string.
 The 3 means third fret.
-Simple as that.
+Play each note one at a time slowly.
+Every note should ring clearly before moving to the next.

 A chord diagram is a visual snapshot of your fretting hand on the neck.
 Think of it like looking straight at the neck of the guitar from the front.